 Mark and Tona Ottinger

-As part of the Empowered to Connect team for more than 11 years, Mark and Tona Ottinger are committed to empowering parents, professionals, nonprofits, churches, and communities with the tools to create safe, attachment-rich spaces for children and families to thrive.
+As part of the Empowered to Connect (ETC) team for more than 12 years, Tona and Mark Ottinger are committed to empowering parents, professionals, nonprofits, churches, and communities with the tools to create safe, attachment-rich spaces for children and families to thrive.
 In 2016, they co-founded the Memphis Family Connection Center (MFCC).
 MFCC is a nonprofit that provides holistic attachment-centered counseling, occupational therapy, speech therapy, parent mentoring, and integrated services to the family as a whole.
-Mark is a campus pastor at Fellowship Memphis Church and serves as Executive Director of MFCC.
-Tona is the Director of Community Based Programs at MFCC as well as Director of Empowered to Connect.
-They are passionate about the gospel, restoration, justice, and empowering parents and children to live deep, connected lives with one another and the Lord.
-Mark and Tona have been married for 22 years and have six children.
+Mark served as a campus pastor at Fellowship Memphis Church for more than 10 years and recently transitioned to work solely as Executive Director of ETC and MFCC.
+Tona is the Senior Director of Programs for ETC and gives strategic oversight to both the local clinical and national community-based services.
+Together, they are passionate about the gospel, restoration, justice, and empowering parents and children to live deep, connected lives with one another and the Lord.
+Mark and Tona have been married for 24 years and have six children.

 THE GOSPEL + TBRI